 The skills I have learned in the nonprofit sector complement those gained in other professional roles.
 I was a founder of two organizations dedicated to supporting philanthropy, San Juan Island Community Foundation and A Legacy of Giving, a youth philanthropy organization.
 At Austin’s ZACH Theatre, I was able to lead in many roles, including Board President, and learn from our excellent staff and trustees over 15 years of service.

 As an investment advisor and Vice President with Smith Barney, I helped clients plan for the future, whether it was to generate income, save for retirement or provide an education for their children.
 Sometimes I went to their weddings and funerals, and waved goodbye as they left on that long anticipated vacation.
 I worked for 14 years to help my clients realize their goals, managing over $100 million in diverse client assets.
 Whether I am working to build a personalized investment portfolio, support effective giving, build a nonprofit from the ground up or collaborate with leaders to solve organizational problems, I bring skills, acquired over many years, to the task.

 AUTHOR, TEACHER & SPEAKER

 Engaging in all forms of communication transports me to ideas bigger than myself.
-From my doctoral dissertation on The Image of the Family in Young Adult Literature, to a K-12 language arts curriculum called the Blueprint for Communication.
+From my doctoral dissertation on The Image of the Family in Young Adult Literature, to a K-12 language arts curriculum called the Blueprint for Communication that was adopted by three school districts.
 From acting and singing in community theatre to writing an original play.
-And through two editions of a book for people who are told You Don't LOOK Sick, my co-author and I toured the country to speak at conferences and give interviews in support of our readers.
+And through the publication of two editions of a book for people who are told You Don't LOOK Sick, my co-author and I toured the country to speak at conferences and give interviews in support of our readers.